kauri-io/Content/java/pantheon_testing.md

     <scope>test</scope>
 </dependency>
 ```

 ## Starting Pantheon

-Its preferential and more performant to start Pantheon once before all tests execute, rather than before every test.
-To acheive this behaviour we will instantiate a static `GenericContainer` annotated with a `@ClassRule` JUnit annotation.
+It's better and more performant to start Pantheon once, before all tests execute, rather than before every test.
+To achieve this behaviour we instantiate a static `GenericContainer` annotated with a `@ClassRule` JUnit annotation.

+Create a new class in the project _test_ folder, and add the code below to it:

 _ClassRule_